IMF chief warns no country immune from crisis

 The IMF has warned that it is likely to cut its 2012 growth projections, with the economy struggling with a worsening two-year euro zone debt crisis and sluggish U.S. growth.
 There are also signs from falling Chinese factory output that manufacturers are struggling with waning global demand and tighter credit conditions.

-European leaders last week agreed to lend up to 200 billion euros (167 billion pounds) to the IMF to help struggling euro zone states and are hoping non-European countries will also step in with loans provided through the global lender to help.
+European leaders last week agreed to lend up to 200 billion eurosto the IMF to help struggling euro zone states and are hoping non-European countries will also step in with loans provided through the global lender to help.

 The IMF is currently in talks with member countries on providing additional resources to the Fund.